Uniform resonance free regions for convex cocompact hyperbolic surfaces and expanders: Preliminaries

-sometimes called the \textit{Bowen--Series map}, encodes the dynamics of the full group $\Gamma$.
+This map, sometimes called the ``Bowen--Series map'', encodes the dynamics of the group $\Gamma$.
 The origins of this type of coding go back to the work of Bowen--Series \cite{BowenSeries1}.
-The limit set $\Lambda$ can be re-interpreted as the non-wandering set of the map $T$:
+The limit set $\Lambda$ of $\Gamma$ can be re-interpreted as the non-wandering set of $T$: